techiediaries/blog/_posts/2018-01-23-building-a-modern-web-application-with-django-rest-framework-and-vue-dot-js-part-1.markdown

 For this reason, you will need to install the [Django REST framework](http://www.django-rest-framework.org/).
 You will also need to install the `djangorestframework-jwt` package for handling JWT authentication.
 You will set up `djangorestframework-jwt` to use Auth0 for signing the JWT tokens.

-To do that, head back to your terminal, make sure the virtual environment we previously created is activated, and then run the following commands to install both packages using `pip`:
+To do that, head back to your terminal, make sure the virtual environment we previously created is activated, and then run the following commands in the project root to install all packages using `pip`:

 ```bash
 pip install djangorestframework